Racial Discrimination At Work

-Racial discrimination can take place at your workplace in different forms.
+Racial discrimination at work can take place in different forms.
 In fact, you may not even be aware of it as it could be taking place in an overt manner.
 It could be as simple as your employer not promoting you for years because of your race.
 It could be in the form of an interview question.
 This guide will help you identify racial discrimination at work.
 You will also learn what action to take against it.

 What makes racial discrimination at work complicated is that it may be taking place undetected and you don’t know it.
 In fact, you cannot be sure where your boss promoted someone over you or is always trying to downplay on your achievements.
 Yet it is possible to detect certain discriminatory signs at times.